LinneaToth/LinneaToth/README.md

 # 👋  Welcome!

 I’m so glad you are here!
-This account is a living documentation of my pursuit of a lifelong dream finally in motion.
+This account is a living documentation of my pursuit of a dream finally in motion.

 **I am passionate about thoughtful design** — visually and in code.
 It has been a joy to discover how Vitruvius’ principles of strength, utility and beauty apply just as well to code as they do to architecture.